DoDat-12/DoDat-12/README.md

 * 🌍  I'm based in HaNoi
 * ✉️  You can contact me at [dubstep.0509dtd@gmail.com](mailto:dubstep.0509dtd@gmail.com)
-* 🧠  I'm learning Computer Engineering and Computer Vision
+* 🧠  I'm learning Computer Engineering at HUST

 ### Skills